dustinfreeman/riffer/README.md

-Riffer is a framework for reading and writing large files in the RIFF format.
+Riffer is a framework for quickly reading and writing large files in the RIFF format, including simultaneous read/write access.

 Code is currently HIGHLY UNSTABLE.
 Repo is public so that I can get feedback during development.
 This notice will change once the code stabilizes.